 It is not just the Asian consumers who come from the power elite.
 Annette Huebschle from the Global Initiative Against Transnational Organised Crime found that the bloodied supply of rhino horn from southern Africa flowed directly from the power and privilege of white landowners in the old racist regimes of South Africa and Zimbabwe.
 This is a microcosm of the way in which power favours the wildlife criminal.

 From the 1960s, Huebschle found, white landowners in South Africa had been allowed to take rhinos as their private possessions even though previously all wildlife had been deemed legally to be ‘res nullius’, ie belonging to nobody.
-They had bought them from the national parks and moved them onto their vast ranches where they were then allowed to charge handsome fees for trophy hunters to come and kill them for profit.
+The landowners had started buying them from the national parks and moving them onto their vast ranches where they were then allowed to charge handsome fees for trophy hunters to come and kill them for profit.
 Back in the national parks, however, the black villagers who lived alongside the animals in the national parks were still denied the right to hunt them and were punished as poachers if they tried.

 As the demand for rhino horn in Asia increased, some of the white ranchers drifted from selling legal hunts into supplying the blackmarket.
-Annette Huebschle found that by 2010 a list of the landowners buying rhinos revealed that “many were implicated in illegal hunting”.
-This involved ‘pseudo hunts’ where a professional hunter shot the rhino while a stooge sold their name for the paperwork so that they could exploit a legal loophole which allowed any hunter to export one set of rhino horns a year.
+Annette Huebschle found that by 2010 a list of the landowners who were buying rhinos revealed that ‘many were implicated in illegal hunting’.
+This involved ‘pseudo hunts’ where a professional hunter shot the rhino while a stooge sold their name for the paperwork so that they could exploit a legal loophole which allows any hunter to export one set of rhino horns a year.
 Between 2003 and 2010 South Africa issued paperwork for 657 sets of trophy rhino horns to be sent to the world’s biggest market, in Vietnam.
 If the price then was only half of the current $33,000 per kilo, that is a traffic worth some $65 million.

-Interviewing black villagers in and around the national parks, Huebschle found that some of these rogue landowners had not been content to sell their own rhino horn on the blackmarket but had also approached young men in the national parks and persuaded them to start poaching, sometimes giving them arms and ammunition, building on their desire to protest against the unfairness of their exclusion from the ‘legal’ hunting on the other side of the boundary fence.
+Interviewing black villagers in and around the national parks, Huebschle found that some of these rogue landowners had not been content to sell their own rhino horn on the blackmarket but had also approached young men in the national parks and persuaded them to start poaching, sometimes giving them arms and ammunition.
 Mozambican gangsters then moved in, organised systematic poaching and cut out the rancher middlemen, making direct connections to the Vietnamese and Chinese crime groups who manage every section of the supply lines northwards.

 The position now has reached a height of inequality.
 By 2015, Huebschle found, South Africa had 380 private rhino farms, owned by wealthy families and corporations and covering 2m hectares, which is nearly the size of the Kruger national park.
 The South African government continues to allow to allow these landowners to hunt and kill some of the 5,000 rhino which they hold and to store their horns in a stockpile which is now estimated to be worth some $1 billion.
 Meanwhile, the government continues to ban black villagers in the parks from hunting rhino and uses armed patrols who shoot and often kill the villagers if they catch them trying.
 Some NGOs argue that the starting point for an effective strategy to protect rhinos and other wildlife would be not simply to close down all legal forms of killing and selling endangered species but to give local villagers an incentive to protect the wildlife around them.